 - Bake for 3 minutes, then remove from oven and carefully add a yolk to each ‘biscuit.’

-- Bake for an additional 3-4 minutes, until yolk is desired consistency.
-Serve immediately.
+- Bake for an additional 3-4 minutes, or until yolk is desired consistency.
+Top with extra parsley and serve immediately.

 **Recipe adapted from Mother Thyme (I lovingly refer to them as fluffs instead of nests simply because I wanted to use the word fluff in a recipe name 🙂 )